Dark Circles Treatment

 Another approach that gained popularity in the 1990’s and continues to be immensely popular is fat grafting.
 For many reasons, this surgery has a lot of problems.
 For the most part, it is a highly unforgiving surgery.
 Even small clumps of grafted fat can show up as a lump or bump.
 Unlike hyaluronic acid fillers, there is no simple way to adjust a lump from grafted fat.
 Much of this fat is associated with scar tissue that can’t be adjusted in a simple way.
 Steroid injections can result in atrophy and a dent.
 When you gain weight, the grafted fat gains weight.
 There is no simple way to remove this volume when it is causing a problem.
 In some cases, there is no reliable way of surgically removing the grafted fat without causing further harm.

 Generally, Dr. Steinsapir advocates for the most effective, least harmful approach to your under eye issues.
-The hyaluronic acid fillers have revolutionized the treatment of under eye circles.
+The hyaluronic acid fillers have revolutionized the treatment of under eye dark circles.
 The most important consideration is which hyaluronic acid should be chosen.
 Only one product has withstood the test of time and that is Restylane.
 Restylane is a high G prime, low tan delta filler.
 That means that the product stays precisely where it is placed.
 That is critical for filling the under eye hollow.
 The so-called smooth fillers have proven to be a big problem in this area.
 The products have a lower G prime and a higher tan delta.
 That set of characters means that the smooth fillers drift after being placed.
 Dr. Steinsapir calls them “runny.”
 Examples of products in this category include Juvederm, Belotero, and Restylane Silk.
 After an under eye treatment, these products often spread and drift into the cheek creating an area of fullness that does not look right.
 Why do doctors persist is choosing these runny products?
 It is because they have had difficulty with lumps and bumps after the placement of Restylane.
 Dr. Steinsapir places and sculpts this product into place using a variety of techniques he has developed to minimize the risk of these issues.
 He has a discerning eye for this work.
 Once placed, treatment is typically good for about a year before needing to be topped off.
 If there is ever an issue with hyaluronic acid filler, it is easily modified using an injectable enzyme hyaluronidase.
 This enzyme can be used to completely remove an unsatisfactory treatment or a tiny amount can be used to feather a service.

 What about Dr. Steinsapir’s vertical midface lift surgery over an ePTFE rim implant for under eye circles?
 He routinely performs this surgery.
-However, he only uses this approach to fix lower eyelids that have been damaged by prior midface and/or lower eyelid surgery.
+However, he only uses this approach for fixing botched lower eyelids that have been damaged by prior midface and/or lower eyelid surgery.
 In those circumstances, he will recommend this comprehensive approach to repair the lower eyelid without hesitation.
 However, if you have not previously had surgery, it is very likely you will accomplish your goals non-surgically with under eye filler.
-Dr. Steinsapir is not saying that you can go to any injector and get the results that he offers.
+Dr. Steinsapir is not saying that you can go to an injector and get the results that he offers.
 He has patients who travel from around the world for his under eye treatment.
-He has a unique combination of an artist’s eye, and the exceptional knowledge that comes from his detailed understanding of under eye issues.
+He has a unique combination of an artist’s eye and the exceptional knowledge that comes from his detailed understanding of under eye issues.
 He encourages you to consult with him to determine which approach is ideal for your issues.
 If you choose to have a filler treatment, this can be performed at the time of your consultation.

 Where will your surgery be performed?

 Dr. Steinsapir performs his surgery in two locations.
 For most patients, he performs surgery in the private, state of the art, accredited surgery center in the operating rooms that are part of his beautiful Beverly Hills Office.
 The other location he performs surgery is the Surgery Center at the UCLA Ronald Regan Medical Center on the UCLA Campus.
 Generally, this center is used for patients who want cosmetic surgery but have more significant health issues.
-For others, they love the affordability and convenience of the surgery center in Dr. Steinsapir’s office.
+For others, they love the affordability and convenience of the surgery center in Dr. Steinsapir’s plastic surgery center.
 Not every surgeon has her/his own accredited surgery center and operating room.
 A surgeon may pressure you to have your eyelid surgery under just local anesthetic in an unaccredited procedure room.
 That may not be right for you.
 Most patients benefit from some degree of sedation, even if brief, to make surgery comfortable.
 When sedation is not available, you will be more aware of the work that is being performed and the injection of local anesthetic.
 Most can tolerate this discomfort, but it is so much more pleasant to be properly sedated.
 Your comfort and safety is our foremost concern.
 In addition, the certification of the surgery center assures you that appropriate quality assurance standards are met in all aspects of your surgical care.
 Dr. Steinsapir is very proud of the quality standards met by his office and surgery center.
 Ask for a tour when you are in the office.
 There are very few centers that are as clean and modern as Dr. Steinsapir’s office and surgery center.